JOIN OUR MAILING LIST TO SEE THE NEWEST ART BEFORE EVERYONE ELSE

 Are the collages produced in a specific edition?

 We do not set a specific quantity or edition size for each of the collages.
-Each collage is part of a limited collection and each produced with a unique set of papers and materials with inherent variation from collage to collage.This process is fairly organic whereby Dolan moves on to other themes and compositions with time and after he feels he has fully explored the image.
+Each collage is part of a limited series and each produced with a unique set of papers and materials with inherent variation from collage to collage.This process is fairly organic whereby Dolan moves on to other themes and compositions with time and after he feels he has fully explored the image.
 This may also include different sizes of the image, such as the large Señorita (Purple) and small Señorita (Paprika).
-On occasion, Dolan does make collages that are 1 of 1, and these are priced accordingly.
+On occasion, Dolan does make collages that are 1 of 1, and these are priced accordingly: see available One-of-a-Kind originals.

 Do you sell the originals used for prints?